gpappsoft/privacyidea-docker/README.md

 - To build images with no changes to the original privacyIDEA code and as less as possible additional scripts as possible inside the image to run the container.

 **What this project is not:**
-- A fully tested and "production-ready" installation of privacyIDEA for *your* container environment.
 - A possible way to ignore the [privacyIDEA Documentation](https://privacyidea.readthedocs.io/en/latest/)
 - A guide on how to use docker
 - A guide how to configure and use privacyIDEA